alejandrososa/comics-store/README.md

-# Docker Symfony Comics Store
+# Docker Symfony Angular Comics Store

-Docker-symfony gives you everything you need for developing Symfony application.
+Docker symfony gives you everything you need for developing Symfony application.
 This complete stack run with docker and [docker-compose](https://docs.docker.com/compose/).

+## Installation fast

+First of all, the first thing you should do is configure the ip for the mysql database, edit the following file:

+    $ cp backend/.env.dist /backend/.env && nano backend/.env

+Edit with your ipaddress the following line:

+    DATABASE_URL=mysql://root:root@YOUR_IPADDRESS:3307/store

+Now execute the next command in your console:

+    $ sh deploy.sh

+Enjoy :-)

-## Installation
+## Installation step by step

 1. Install [docker](https://docs.docker.com/compose/install/) and [docker-compose](https://docs.docker.com/compose/install/#install-compose)